History and Objectives

 The Journal of Economic Abstracts began publication in 1963.
 In 1969 it expanded into the Journal of Economic Literature (JEL) with issues appearing in March, June, September, and December.
 JEL contains commissioned survey and review articles, book reviews, an annotated list of new books classified by subject matter, and (in electronic form only) indexes of articles from economics periodicals.
 JEL is available in print, on CD, and on the Internet.
 The CD edition includes indexing and abstracts for all the journals included in EconLit.

 The Association introduced the Journal of Economic Perspectives (JEP) in 1987; issues appear in February, May, August, and November.
 JEP’s mission is to provide accessible articles that report on and critique recent research findings, evaluate public policy initiatives, and serve as insightful readings for classroom use.
 The Editors expect the JEP to facilitate the diffusion of current research not only within academe, but also in the public sector and business community.
+All issues of the JEP are now publicly accessible online at no charge, compliments of the American Economic Association.
 Articles are commissioned by the Editor.
-The JEP is available in print, on CD, and on the Internet.
+The JEP is available in print, on CD, various e-readers, and on the Internet.

 American Economic Journals

 The Association initiated four new journals in 2009, under the common title of American Economic Journal.
-The journals are subtitled: (1) Applied Economics; (2) Economic Policy; (2) Macroeconomics; and (1) Microeconomics.
+The journals are subtitled: Applied Economics; Economic Policy; Macroeconomics; and Microeconomics.
 All fields of economics are included in at least one of the new journals.
 Members receive access to the journals electronically and in print.
-From 2009, institutional subscriptions will include all seven Association journals.
 Information about the content of each journal, their editorial staffs, submission and review policies, publication schedules, and subscription information is available at www.aeaweb.org/aea_journals.html.

 Other Publications and Services